-- 4.39 The employment land requirement over the Plan period is for 84.5 hectares, as recommended by the Employment Land & Premises Study Refresh. - 4.40 The majority of this requirement can be met from sites in the existing urban area, but at least 30 hectares will need to be accommodated elsewhere.
-For this reason, the Plan proposes to identify three Strategic Employment Locations on land currently in Green Belt. - 4.41 In addition, Government Population Projections indicate a decline in Sefton's working age population to 2030.
+- 5.39 The Plan employment land requirement is for 84.5 hectares, as recommended by the Employment Land & Premises Study Refresh. - 5.40 The majority of this requirement can be met from sites in the existing urban area, but at least 30 hectares will need to be accommodated elsewhere.
+For this reason, the Plan proposes to identify three Strategic Employment Locations on land currently in Green Belt. - 5.41 In addition, Government Population Projections indicate a decline in Sefton's working age population to 2030.
 The new housing provided through the Local Plan will help to retain families and younger people and minimise the reduction in the Borough's labour force.

-Early-Immediate review of the Plan
+Early review of the Plan

-- 4.42 It is acknowledged that the expansion of the Port of Liverpool is likely to generate significant additional demand for distribution and other port-related uses across Merseyside.
+- 5.42 It is acknowledged that the expansion of the Port of Liverpool is likely to generate significant additional demand for distribution and other port-related uses across Merseyside.
 This is likely to be such a significant issue that it will need to be reviewed comprehensively at a sub-regional level.
 The Liverpool City Region authorities have agreed in principle to carry out a study focusing on addressing the land needs arising from port expansion.
-It is proposed to review the Plan at an early stage immediately to take account of the results of this study in a co-ordinated sub-regional manner. - 4.43 This review will also reflect the conclusions of the Port of Liverpool Options Identification and Assessment commissioned by Highways England Port Access Study in relation to proposals for major road improvements.
-Public engagement as part of this work is likely to take place early in 2016.
-The options assessment work is expected to be completed in Summer / Autumn 2016. - 4.44 The Council is committed to an immediate review of the draft Plan.
-To this end, and as part of the Duty to Co-operate, it is collaborating with the other Liverpool City Region authorities to carry out a subregional Housing study, Employment study and Green Belt study.
-It has also commissioned a study to ascertain where, on the level of housing need based on the employment forecasts, Sefton's objectively assessed needs, is, and a study to assess the social, economic and environmental effects of increasing the amount of housing above the 615 contained in this Plan.
-This early review will also be able to take account of the findings of a future sub-regional strategic housing market assessment, should this imply a significantly different housing requirement. - 4.44A The immediate review of the Plan also provides the opportunity for the Council, working where appropriate in collaboration with the other Liverpool City Region authorities, to generate a new evidence base regarding wind energy.
-This would assist the Council to determine wind energy applications in the light of the Framework, National Planning Practice Guidance and most particularly the Ministerial Written Statement of 18 June 2015.
+It is proposed to review the Plan at an early stage to take account of the results of this study in a co-ordinated sub-regional manner. - 5.43 This review will also reflect the conclusions of the Port Access Study in relation to proposals for major road improvements. - 5.44 This early review will also be able to take account of the findings of a future sub-regional strategic housing market assessment, should this imply a significantly different housing requirement.